 For transfer and "transition" (UC transfer) students, the priority deadline is March 1 for the fall semester and November 1 for the spring semester.

 The academic credentials of applicants seeking admission to the School of Planning vary each year.
-The freshman class profile for the School of Planning is based on the middle 50% of the 2011 entering freshman class:
+The freshman class profile for the School of Planning is based on the middle 50 percent of the 2017 entering freshman class:

 We share these numbers to give you an idea of the "typical" credentials of students accepted into our programs.
 Scoring within this range (or outside of it) is not a guarantee of admission or denial.

-Transfer students accepted to the program typically have a cumulative college GPA that is well above the 2.5 minimum GPA requirement.
+Transfer students typically have a cumulative GPA well above the minimum requirement of 2.5.